RobertMyles/Bayesian-Ideal-Point-IRT-Models/README.md

 (see [here](https://sourceforge.net/p/mcmc-jags/discussion/610037/thread/5c9e9026/ )).

 Among the models saved here are the basic IRT ideal point model, a multidimensional version, a dynamic version, and a multilevel version.
 Grouplet and testlet models are also included.
 The basic IRT ideal point model is due to [Jackman](http://pan.oxfordjournals.org.sci-hub.cc/content/9/3/227.abstract).
 There are various ways to prepare the data for Stan.
-For beginners, the method used in '2Dmodel.R' and 'Multidimensional_1D_IRT_Stan.R' is easy and intuitive: the data matrix can be inspected for the choice of constraints and so on.
-For those familiar with Stan, the data is prepared in a quicker way in the other files.
+For beginners, the method used in '2Dmodel.R' is easy and intuitive: the data matrix can be inspected for the choice of constraints and so on.
+For those familiar with Stan, the data is prepared in a quicker way in the other files. ('2Dmodel.R' and 'MultidimensionaIRT_Stan.R' are basically identical, but the latter uses the tidier method of data preparation.)